March 11, 2025

 The Benefits of Technology and Research in Fish Farming

-The adoption of technology and research-based solutions is crucial in addressing the challenges faced by the fish farming industry.
+The adoption of technology and research-based aquaculture solutions is crucial in addressing the challenges faced by the fish farming industry.

 According to the Food and Agriculture Organization (FAO), global fish production from aquaculture projects will increase by 30% by 2030, reaching 109 million tonnes.